traefik/traefik/docs/content/user-guides/cert-manager.md

 ---
 title: "Traefik Cert Manager Integration"
-description: "Learn how to configure Traefik Proxy to use Cert Manager for certificate on your routers.
+description: "Learn how to configure Traefik Proxy to use Cert Manager for certificate for your routers.
 Read the technical documentation."
 ---

 # Cert Manager